nayanadg/Doodle-Recognition/README.md

 ## Objectives
 The main objectives of this model are:
-1.Create doodle images.
+* Create doodle images.
-2.Classify or recognize doodle images.
+* Classify or recognize doodle images.

 ## Architecture
 Application will provide us with two input options.